Haozhan-Yuan/Xteam245/README.md

 The sorted piles are called foundations

-A full card set is psrtitioned as follows:
+A full card set is partitioned as follows:
 1- The Tableau: Seven piles that start face down
 2- The Foundation: Initially, empty four piles for each suite 3- The Hand Pile: The remaining cards that are not in the Tableau.
 Initially face down.